smartanthill/smartanthill2_0/docs/design-documents/protocols/samp.rst

 Samp-From-Santa-Data-Packet is processed as specified in Multi-Cast Processing section above, up to the point where all the buses for all the next hops are found; note that if Multi-Cast processing generates a Routing-Error, it is not transmitted immediately (see below).
 Starting from that point, Retransmitting Device processes Samp-From-Santa-Data-Packet proceeds as follows:

 * replaces LAST-HOP field with it's own node id
-* creates a list broadcast-bus-list of it's own buses which match BROADCAST-BUS-TYPE-LIST
+* creates a broadcast-bus-list of it's own buses which match BROADCAST-BUS-TYPE-LIST
 * for each bus which is on a next-hop-bus list but not on the broadcast-bus-list - continue processing as specified in Multi-Cast Processing section above

   + transmission MUST NOT be made until time specified in DELAY field for current node, passes.
 If the time in DELAY field (after subtracting `(INCOMING-LINK-DELAY+OUTGOING-LINK-DELAY)` using their respective DELAY-UNITs) has already passed - node MUST introduce a random delay uniformly distributed from 0 to NODE-MAX-RANDOM-DELAY parameter (using NODE-MAX-RANDOM-DELAY-UNIT for calculations).